 Your portfolio is a collection of investments that communicates your base strategy.
-It represents how much risk you would like to take, how you are diversifying your investments and showcases your outlook on the markets.
+Your base strategy represents how much risk you would like to take, and which asset classes, industries, and regions you think will outperform.

 You can think of a portfolio like a recipe, where each investment is an ingredient.
 Just like you'd determine how much salt to put on your meal, you'll choose how much exposure/weight you want each investment to hold in your portfolio.

 - Learn about different countries, industries, and securities and how to use diversification

 - Understand your own risk tolerance and choose investments that fit your profile

 - Write down your portfolio strategy, using % weighting for each security: